donavon/thwack/README.md

 They support the same API, but there are some differences — mainly around `options` — but for the most part, they should be able to be used interchangeably for many applications.

-Thwack doesn't try to solve every problem, like Axios does, but instead provides the solution for 98% of what users _really_ need.
-This is what gives Thwack its feather-light footprint.
+~~Thwack doesn't try to solve every problem, like Axios does, but instead provides the solution for 98% of what users _really_ need.
+This is what gives Thwack its feather-light footprint.~~

+Scratch that.
+Thwack provides the same level of power as Axios with a much smaller footprint.
+And Thwack's promise based event system is easier to use.

 <h2>
 <img alt="Thwack logo" src="https://user-images.githubusercontent.com/887639/79779619-a8037f80-8308-11ea-8c4d-e7193fa15ae8.png" width="22">